gmac/schema-stitching-handbook/stitching-directives-sdl/README.md

 ]
 ```

-However, when `shippingEstimate` is NOT requested, the generated object keys will only contain fields from the base selectionSet and a `__typename`:
+However, when `shippingEstimate` is NOT requested, the generated object keys will only contain fields from the base selectionSet:

 ```js
 [